-Fourth Semester Spanish
+SPAN 004 Fourth Semester Spanish

-Prerequisite: SPAN 003 or four years of high school Spanish, each with a minimum grade of C. Continuation of Spanish 003.
+Prerequisite: SPAN 003 with a minimum grade of C or four years of high school Spanish with a minimum grade of C. Continuation of Spanish 003.
 This course continues to expand upon culture and facilitate language acquisition through listening, speaking, reading and writing.
 Students will continue to interact with authentic language in context and express personal meaning, using different strategies and techniques that go beyond casual conversation, in order to express opinions, make suggestions on familiar topics, discuss some abstract issues, and make plans.
 Students will demonstrate the ability to think critically by analyzing linguistic structures and reflecting on and making cross-cultural comparisons.
 Students will demonstrate an increased awareness of cultural norms, values, and culturally relevant appropriate customs and events.
 This course will be taught in Spanish.
 Five hours lecture.